-Part art deco, part architecture, MIRTA offers a collection that redefines modern jewelry, subverted the expected forms to focus on a minimalist aesthetic, complemented by neat technical detailing.
+Part art deco, part architecture, MIRTA jewellery redefines modern design, subverting the expected forms to focus on a minimalist aesthetic, complemented by neat technical detailing.
 You might say that each individual piece is like a miniature sculpture, crafted by an artisan of incomparable skill.

 MIRTA was founded by Andrea Simic, following a long period of study and material research, which Andrea has mastered during her architectural studies.
 Currently, she is based in Zagreb, Croatia, and hails from a decorated background, thriving in architecture at the local Zagreb Faculty of Architecture.
 She also spent time at the Zagreb School of Design and collaborated with various architects before she found her voice and her niche in design.
 However, it wasn’t until Andrea entered the world of jewellery that she really started to leave her mark.
 Before long, in 2010, MIRTA was born, found upon the guiding principle that strong concepts belonging to architecture could be translated into the complex fragility of jewellery.
 Strength and beauty were the twin pillars propping up her creation.